- Need gas-powered tree cutter?

 Ideal bar length for specific jobs

 Try to go for a saw with a bar length that isn’t too long or too short.
-This will give you a good balance between maneuverability and safety.
+This will give you an even balance between maneuverability and safety.

 If you’re using your chainsaw to rip timber slabs, you can pair a long bar with an.
 This will give you the needed to rip timber into slabs.

-You may also want to get a tool that lets you change the bar of your chainsaw for different jobs such as a shorter bar for trimming work, and a long bar for the use of an Alaskan mill for ripping timber slabs.
+Furthermoe, you may want to get a tool that lets you change the bar of your chainsaw for different jobs such as a shorter bar for trimming work, and a long bar for the use of an Alaskan mill for ripping timber slabs.
 This is much easier than cutting freehand [1].

 When to consider a smaller cordless chainsaw